asyml/forte/README.md

 **Forte** is a toolkit for building Natural Language Processing pipelines, featuring cross-task interaction, adaptable data-model interfaces and many more.
+Forte was originally developed and is actively contributed by Petuum in collaboration with other institutes.

 It provides a platform to assemble state-of-the-art NLP and ML technologies in a highly-composable fashion, including a wide spectrum of tasks ranging from Information Retrieval, Natural Language Understanding to Natural Language Generation.